fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 Follow the instructions found on this page.

 > Please note that the Fleet server will use APIs provided by Google Calendar.
 Some additional load should be expected on the server.
-Make sure to have enough quota.
+Make sure to have enough quota and set an alert when API load hits your quota.
 (This can be adjusted later per need)

 Video: [How to configure the Google Calendar API in Fleet](https://www.youtube.com/watch?v=CpbzJNrM2LY).
 (2m)